gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 .. image:: /images/vCenterGuideImages/NewCatalogItem/2nodeSettings.png

 With the new node created, we'll now add a new instance type which will be accessable from the provisioning wizard once created.
-Move from the "NODE TYPES" tab to the "INSTANCE TYPES" tab and click "#ADD".
+Move from the "NODE TYPES" tab to the "INSTANCE TYPES" tab and click "+ADD".

 .. image:: /images/vCenterGuideImages/NewCatalogItem/3addInstanceType.png